Derick1530/personal-website/content/wise-career-quotes-and-advice.md

 11. "An aircraft parts manual details every nut, bolt, and instrument, but the entire manual won't teach you how to fly." - Nella Navets
 12. "Every problem is an opportunity in disguise." - John Adams
 13. “Well begun is half done.” - Aristotle
+14. "Live your life as if all your dreams have come true, and then challenge your reality to catch up." - Dan Lok